dcarapic/op.webwidget/README.md

     The initial URL that will be loaded.

-    --save-session=[true|false]
+    --save-session

-    If true then the browser session is stored and can be reused.
-If false then the browser is basically working in Anonymous mode.
+    If set then the browser session is stored and can be reused.
+Otherwise the browser is basically working in Anonymous mode.
-    Default value is false.

     --session-folder="..path.."